vivaria/edisonrul.ing/docs/source/cards/return-from-the-different-dimension.md

-# RETURN FROM THE DIFFERENT DIMENSION
+# Return From The Different Dimension

 > ① Pay half your Life Points.
 Special Summon as many of your removed from play monsters as possible. Ⓛ During the End Phase, remove from play all monsters that were Special Summoned by this effect.